-Turn right at the ‘Hall’ sign and drive a further 2 km until you reach the Camboon Campdraft Grounds.
-The old Camboon School of Arts Hall and bar are well worth a look.
+Head east out of Cracow towards Eidsvold, your destination is Camboon.
+Once you reach your destination, the old Camboon School of Arts Hall and bar are well worth a look.

 If travelling in October, you may be lucky enough to catch the Camboon Campdraft.
 At other times of the year they hold dog trials and other minor events, which are always worth a look.
 Regardless, this is the perfect place to get your billy or thermos out and enjoy a cuppa.
 Note: you will cross a grid and go through gates – please close the gates behind you.

-Head back to the Defence Road.
 Turn right and continue north along the Defence Road for 36 km until you reach the Leichhardt Way.
 Along the way, ensure you stop and check out the 4 historic stone bridges.